JetBrains-Research/pubtrends/README.md

     ```
    NOTE: stop Postgres docker image with timeout `--time=300` to avoid DB recovery.\

-   NOTE2: for speed reason we use materialize views, which are updated upon successful database update.
+   NOTE2: for speed reasons we use materialize views, which are updated upon successful database update.
 In case of
-   emergency stop, the view should be refreshed manually to ensure sort by citations works correctly:
+    an emergency stop, the view should be refreshed manually to ensure sort by citations works correctly:
     ```
     psql -h localhost -p 5432 -U biolabs -d pubtrends refresh materialized view matview_pmcitations;